kreimanlab/VisualSearchZeroShot/README.md

 Authors: Mengmi Zhang, Jiashi Feng, Keng Teck Ma, Joo Hwee Lim, Qi Zhao, and Gabriel Kreiman

 This repository contains an implementation of a zero-shot deep learning model for invariant and efficient visual search.
-Our paper is currently under review.
+Our paper is published in Nature Communication.

-An unofficial copy of our manuscript is [HERE](https://arxiv.org/abs/1807.10587).
+Free access to our manuscript [HERE](https://www.nature.com/articles/s41467-018-06217-x).

 ## Project Description